JadinHeaston/sync-application/README.md

 -l
     Bypasses Windows MAX_PATH limit of 260 characters.
 It appends "\\?\", which requires utilizing backslashes for directory separators in the backend.
 (Thanks, Windows!)

 * --operation-mode <OPERATION_MODE> | Operation Mode is defined as a string.
-The available options being "echo", "sync" or "synchronize", and "cont" or "contribute".
+The available options being "cont" or "contribute", and "echo".

 --no-recursive-one/two
     Defines where a recursive process should NOT be used.
-    Add either "one" or "two" at the end, to correspond with You can either use "--no-recursive-one" or "--no-recursive-two".
+    Add either "one" or "two" at the end, to correspond with which directory shouldn't be recursive.
+    You can either use "--no-recursive-one" or "--no-recursive-two".

 --no-warning